 How is VEAP responding to COVID-19?

-- Suspending ride services.
+- Suspended ride services to and from the pantry.
 Food delivery is available to seniors, participants with disabilities, as well as anyone who lives in our service area and is unable to find transportation.

 Who makes decisions around COVID-19 safety at VEAP?